MiahDrao97/iter_z/README.md

 ### `takeAlloc()`
 Similar to `take()`, except allocating memory rather than using a buffer.
+If there are less elements than the size passed in, the slice will be pared down to the exact number of elements returned.
 ```zig
 test "takeAlloc()" {
     const page_size: isize = 20;